disaster37/check-yarn/README.md

 # check-yarn
-Monitor Yarn jobs on Nagios from Ressource Manager API.
+Monitor Yarn jobs with Nagios from Yarn Ressource Manager API.

-It's a general purpose to monitore Yarn jobs with external monitoring tools like Nagios, Centreon, Shinken, Sensu, etc.
+Its general purpose is to monitor Yarn jobs using external monitoring tools like Nagios, Centreon, Shinken, Sensu, etc…

-The following program must be called by your monitoring tools and it return the status (nagios status normalization) with human messages and some times perfdatas.
+The following program must be called by your monitoring tools and it returns a status (using Nagios status normalization) with human-readable messages and optionnaly perfdata.

-This program called Ressource Manager API to compute the state of your Yarn jobs.
+This program calls the Ressource Manager API to get the state of your Yarn jobs.

-You can use it to monitore the following section of your Yarn cluster:
+You can use it to monitor the following section of your Yarn cluster:
-- *Jobs state*: It's check that there are no alert in your host.
+- *Jobs state*: It checks that there is no alert on your host.

 ## Usage